ENVIRONMENTThe reasons why Bristlecone Pines have been

 descents on igneous and clastic types of rock.
 Dolomite is an alkaline substrate.

 It has higher moisture content than the surrounding bedrock, though low in

-e-mail us.
-We are happy to hear from you!
+Thanks for staying with us.
+We are always happy to hear from you!